Quick and Light Vegetable Broth with Seasonal Vegetables

-Today we are preparing a quick and light vegetable broth:
+Today we prepare a quick and light vegetable broth:

 quick vegetable broth